jonase/eastwood/README.next.md

 ## Installation

-Eastwood is a leiningen plugin.
+Eastwood is a Leiningen plugin.
 Add `[jonase/eastwood "0.0.3"]` to your `:plugins` vector in your `:user` profile (Leiningen 2) or if you are using Leiningen 1:

-    $ lein plugin install jonase/eastwood 0.0.2
+    $ lein plugin install jonase/eastwood 0.0.3

-TBD: Does eastwood really still work with Leininge 1?
+TBD: Does eastwood really still work with Leiningen 1?
 Do we care?

 ## Usage